Ethorbit/nzombies-chronicles/README.md

 ## Singleplayer Compatibility

-nZombies is always tested in Singleplayer and can be played offline with minimal problems.
+nZombies Chronicles is always tested in Singleplayer and can be played offline with minimal problems.

 ## Server Compatibility